The Bankrate promise

 What is corporate-owned life insurance?

-Corporate-owned life insurance is a special type of life insurance that employers take out on their employees.
-The employer acts as the policy’s beneficiary and when the employee passes away, the employer receives the death benefit.
+Corporate-owned life insurance is a type of life insurance that employers may be able to take out on their employees.
+The employer acts as the policy’s beneficiary, and when the employee passes away, the employer receives the death benefit.
 Corporate-owned life insurance can be written on one employee or an entire workforce.

 Company-owned life insurance was originally designed to help businesses stay afloat financially after high-ranking executives passed away.
 Today, companies will typically purchase corporate-owned life insurance to fund employee benefit plans, such as non-qualified executive health plans and deferred compensation plans.
 There are several tax advantages because cash value growth and death benefit payouts do not count toward annual revenue.

 There are two different types of corporate-owned life insurance — key person and split-dollar:

 - Key person life insurance: Key person life insurance specifically protects executives and decision-makers if their death would cause financial problems for the employer.
 This type of coverage is available in a term or permanent life insurance policy.

 - Split-dollar life insurance: Split-dollar life insurance allows the employer and employee to share the payout of the policy’s cash value.
-Unlike key person insurance, typically, the employer pays the premiums and splits the death benefit with the employee’s loved ones after their death.
+Unlike key person insurance, the employer typically pays the split-dollar insurance premiums and splits the death benefit with the employee’s loved ones after their death.

-Corporate-owned life insurance is not the same thing as group life insurance, which is offered to employees as part of their employment benefits.
+Corporate-owned life insurance is not the same thing as group life insurance, which may be offered to employees as part of their employment benefits.
 With most group life insurance policies, the employee pays the premiums and chooses their beneficiaries to receive the full death benefit.

 Why is it called dead peasant life insurance?

 Company-owned life insurance is commonly referred to as dead peasant life insurance because of its historical use.
 In the 1980s, many major corporations began purchasing corporate-owned life insurance on low-wage workers without telling them.

 Their intention was not solely to profit from the employees’ deaths, but the move was viewed as controversial because companies could secretly make millions off employee death benefits and the growth of the policies’ cash value.